ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 As mentioned above we want an high-level way to represent the SUT, its sub-systems, its devices and the operations that can be performed against them.

-To achieve this, we use facades.
-Facades are classes that provide a simplified interface to a complex system, which in this case are each sub-system of the telescope.
-So foreach each sub-system we define a facade class which exposes:
+To achieve this, we use **Facades**.

+Facades are classes that provide a simplified interface to a complex system;
+in this case, the complex system is the combination of the telescope subsystems and the test harness internal logic itself.

+Concretely, we define a facade for each sub-system of the telescope (e.g., TMC, CSP, DSH, etc.) and we make it expose:

 -  the devices that are part of the sub-system;
 -  the operations that can be performed on the sub-system (like sending a command, or something more complex like moving the subsystem to a certain state passing through a sequence of commands).